Is PLA Safe & Non-Toxic? - FOW Mould

 PLA injection molding products

-PLA, being a bioplastic made from renewable resources, does not contain chemicals like BPA, making it a non-toxic material.
+Being a bioplastic derived from renewable natural materials, PLA does not contain harmful chemicals like BPA, making it a non-toxic choice.

-Furthermore, during the heating process, PLA releases fewer volatile organic compounds (VOCs) and ultrafine particles (UFPs) compared to many other plastics.
+Additionally, during heating, PLA emits fewer volatile organic compounds (VOCs) and ultrafine particles (UFPs) compared to many other plastics.

 PLA In Medical Industry:Safe & Innovative